atharvaskadam/Practice-Project/README.md

 # Go Projects

+## Some Point to Keep In Mind

+- Always check the branch you are working on
+- Also always make sure that your branch is up to date with your parent branch

 ## Steps to Commit/Checkin the Code

 - First add the files to staging that you want to commit